pbnj/awesome-podcasts/README.md

 - [More Than Just Code](http://mtjc.fm/) - A show about mobile development (&amp; for those of you driving at home.)
 - [React Native Radio](https://devchat.tv/react-native-radio) - React Native Radio is a weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React done by developers regularly using React Native

+## Nix

+> Podcasts related to Linux/Unix Operating Systems

+- [BSD Now](http://www.jupiterbroadcasting.com/show/bsdnow/) - A weekly show covering the latest developments in the world of the BSD family of operating systems.
+News, Tutorials and Interviews for new users and long time developers alike
+- [Choose Linux](https://chooselinux.show) - Every 2 weeks, Jason joins Joe to share the latest developments on his journey into the Linux and Open Source world
+- [Destination Linux](http://destinationlinux.org/) - Destination Linux is hosted by two everyday guys who love running Linux.
+The discussions are down to earth and based on their real world experiences
+- [GNU World Order](http://gnuworldorder.info/) - An internet audio show about GNU, Linux, UNIX, and other technical and geeky topics
+- [Late Night Linux](http://latenightlinux.com/) - Late Night Linux is a podcast that takes a look at what’s happening with Linux and the wider tech industry.
+Every two weeks, Joe, Jesse, Ikey and Félim discuss the latest news and releases, and the broader issues and trends in the world of free and open source software
+- [Linux Action Show](http://www.jupiterbroadcasting.com/show/linuxactionshow/) - The worlds #1 Linux podcast.
+A weekly show that covers the best in the open source and Linux world.
+Get a solid dose of Linux, gadgets, howto, reviews, and news every week!
+- [Linux Unplugged](http://www.jupiterbroadcasting.com/show/linuxun/) - The Linux Action Show with no prep, no limits, and tons of opinion.
+An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and focuses them into a weekly lifestyle show about Linux

 ## Observability

 > Podcasts related to observability and monitoring